bio2kg/bio2kg-registry/README.md

 }'
 ```

-##  Load the Life Science Registry in ElasticSearch
+##  Update the Life Science Registry 🐍

-The process to prepare the ElasticSearch index runs as a GitHub Actions workflow, check it in the `.github/workflows` folder.
+The process to prepare the ElasticSearch index for the Life Science Registry runs as a GitHub Actions workflow, check it in the `.github/workflows` folder.

 To run locally: